LAPD Encryption Deep Dive: How America's Second-Largest City Went Completely Dark

 The National Policing Institute conducted an independent assessment of LAPD's response to mass demonstrations between May 27 and June 7, 2020, documenting issues with protest response that the public couldn't monitor in real-time due to encryption.

-LAPD's 2019 encryption triggered a cascade of similar decisions across Southern California.
-Today, the greater Los Angeles area is one of the most encrypted regions in the country.
+LAPD's 2019 decision was followed by a wave of similar moves across the region.
+Greater Los Angeles is now one of the most thoroughly encrypted areas in the country.

 Agency Status Population Served